 Here’s a wonderful seasoning blend for your recipes as well.

 Cover Tube in Bundt With Foil

-The citrus salt blend is what you see in the marble dish below, and that’s dried thyme in the clear glass dish.
+The citrus salt blend is in the marble condiment dish below, and dried thyme is in the clear vintage custard cup.

 Potatoes With Garlic